8 Mistakes When Installing Tubeless Tires and How to Avoid Them

 7. Inflating with Valve Core Installed

-Remove the valve core before using an air compressor or tubeless tire pump.
-Inflating with the core installed can make achieving the desired airflow and pressure difficult and even damage the valve.
+Remove the valve core before inflating with an air compressor or pump.
+Inflating with the core installed makes it difficult to achieve the desired pressure and can damage the valve.

 Tubeless valve with a core.